kgateway-dev/kgateway/docs/content/guides/integrations/aws/_index.md

 weight: 7
 ---

 Gloo Edge is an application (L7) proxy based on [Envoy](https://www.envoyproxy.io) that can act as both a secure edge router and as a developer friendly Kubernetes ingress/egress (north-south traffic) gateway.
 There are many benefits to pairing Gloo Edge with one of AWS Elastic Load Balancers (ELB), including better cross availability zone failover and deeper integration with AWS services like AWS Certificate Manager, AWS CLI & CloudFormation, and Route 53 (DNS).
-AWS provides three (3) types of load balancers: Classic Load Balancer (ELB or CLB), Network Load Balancer (NLB), and an Application Load Balancer (ALB).
-Gloo Edge works well with any of these AWS load balancers though our recommendation is to prefer AWS Network Load Balancer as that has the least capabilities overlap and the best value when paired with Gloo Edge.
-Gloo Edge provides all of the L7 HTTP/S and gRPC routing, security, and web application firewall capabilities (and much more) that either Classic Load Balancer or Application Load Balancer provides.
-And since Gloo Edge leverages Envoy, Gloo Edge benefits from growing Envoy community, including AWS contributions, and Envoy's extensible filter architecture to provide for customized extensions when needed.

----

-## AWS Load Balancers

-AWS provides three (3) types of load balancers:
+AWS provides these three (3) types of Elastic Load Balancers (ELB):

-* Classic Load Balancer (ELB or CLB) - this is AWS original (and older) load balancer that provides a mixture of TCP/UDP and HTTP capabilities.
+- Classic Load Balancer (CLB) - this is AWS original (and older) load balancer that provides a mixture of TCP/UDP and HTTP capabilities.
 It predates some of the Virtual Private Cloud (VPC) infrastructure, so AWS is currently recommending new deployments utilize the other load balancer types.

-* Network Load Balancer (NLB) - this is an optimized L4 TCP/UDP load balancer.
+- Network Load Balancer (NLB) - this is an optimized L4 TCP/UDP load balancer.
 It provides extremely high throughput (millions of requests per second) while maintaining low latency.
 This load balancer also has deep integration with other AWS services like Route 53 (DNS).

-* Application Load Balancer (ALB) - this is an L7 (HTTP) only load balancer focused on providing HTTP request routing capabilities.
+- Application Load Balancer (ALB) - this is an L7 (HTTP) only load balancer focused on providing HTTP request routing capabilities.

 All of these load balancers support offloading TLS termination and some degree of cross availability zone failover and support.
 More details about AWS cloud load balancers are [here](https://docs.aws.amazon.com/elasticloadbalancing/index.html).

 ---